 Prior to their appearance and cultivation in California in approximately 1880, mango cultivation is thought to have begun in Florida and Hawaii earlier in the 1800s.

-As the national fruit of India, Pakistan and the Philippines as well as the national tree of Bangladesh, the mango fruit and its leaves are used ritually to decorate religious ceremonies, community festivals and celebrations as well as weddings.
+As the national fruit of India, Pakistan and the Philippines, as well as the national tree of Bangladesh, the mango fruit and its leaves are used ritually to decorate religious ceremonies, community festivals and celebrations as well as weddings.
 It should come as no surprise to note that many stories in Indian mythology mention the mango plant.
 In fact, Buddha is said to have meditated in a mango grove under the shade of a mango tree.

 The mango is not only fascinating due to its longevity and popularity as a fruit, but it also has some unusual relatives.
-Did you know that mangoes are from the same family as pistachios and cashews?
+Did you know that mangos are from the same family as pistachios and cashews?
 It’s true.

 Likewise, mango trees can grow to great heights — anywhere from 65 to 100 feet tall.
 They can also live for extended periods of time.
 In fact, some mango trees have lived for more than 300 years and continue to bear fruit at such a ripe old age.